 - 1 tablespoon black sesame seeds

-Peel the sweet potatoes and cut into thin batons
+Peel the sweet potatoes and cut into thin matchsticks

-Place coconut oil on a baking tray (lined with greaseproof paper if you wish) and pop in the oven for about a minute for it to melt
+Place coconut oil on a baking tray lined with greaseproof paper and pop in the oven for about a minute for it to melt

 Sprinkle with black sesame seeds